rust-lang/rust-by-example/src/unsafe/input.md

 * inline assembly

 ### Raw Pointers
-Raw pointers `*` and references `&T` function similarly, but references are always safe because they are guaranteed to point to valid data.
+Raw pointers `*` and references `&T` function similarly, but references are always safe because they are guaranteed to point to valid data due to the borrow checker.
 Dereferencing a raw pointer can only be done through an unsafe block.

 {pointer.rs}